iwatakeshi/smallfoot/README.md

 A simpler version of [bigfoot.js](https://github.com/lemonmade/bigfoot) in ES6

-smallfoot is a small footnote library that takes a different approach to writing footnotes compared to bigfoot. smallfoot is all about the KISS principle and therefore leaves styling up to the user.
+smallfoot is a small footnote library that takes a different approach to writing footnotes compared to bigfoot. smallfoot's philosophy is all about the KISS principle and therefore leaves styling up to the user.
 However, smallfoot does provide a powerful syntax converter along with css classes that help the user find the right script or footnote.